Fiori-Tracker/fioritracker.github.io/2020FPS01/dev/README.md

 # General topics

+### Naming conventions

+1. BSP name is the same as the repo name and should comply with the following:
+- short
+- prefixed with "ft" (this is to avoid duplications in FT users systems , we are not using NYPE as for naming ddic objects as it too long to type in URL)

 ### System status logic
 1. [Logic in google sheet](https://docs.google.com/spreadsheets/d/1W4Zr-m4xZi5MDPHI6z5SJkT8zD0ye73jPEjtsuNB8yw/edit?usp=sharing)
 2. [Status of logic implementation in google sheets](https://docs.google.com/spreadsheets/d/1IMpNUJXqhcF_yXLiDHI4kB_OUodeH3qB-Y32fITV0s0/edit?usp=sharing)